StorageCodeDave/Holiday_Entitlement_Corrections/Holiday Check for relationship tables.md

 				Full join abscodes Ab3 on Ab3.coderef = A1.coderef
 				where Absdate between EH.entstartdate and EH.entenddate and A1.empref = EH.empref and Ab3.groupref = 1
 				group by A1.empref) as AbsBookedTotal
+/*These will check if staff should be working on B hol or marked as Day Off.
+If day off then they only get hours worked as not considered a bank holiday else they get the target amount as working on a B hol.
+There is an issue if staff have access control and in and out of doors and we tracking the time, using door 8 times will duplicate bank holiday 8 times
+N.W.Day get only worked hrs will return NULL if not met and then we use CountDate to give distinct amount of days This prevents clock used 4 times and generating 4 bank holidays but leave hours as 1.
+*/
 Outer Apply (
 				select
 				CL.empref,
 				--CL.clockdate,
 				count(cl.empref) as [BH and Worked],
 				Case when @additionalBKHent = 1 then count(distinct cl.clockdate) else 0 END As CountDate,
-/*These will check if staff should be working on B hol or marked as Day Off.
-If day off then they only get hours worked as not considered a bank holiday else they get the target amount as working on a B hol.
-N.W.Day get only worked hrs will return NULL if not met and then we use CountDate to give distinct amount of days This prevents clock used 4 times and generating 4 bank holidays but leave hours as 1 */

 				Case when @additionalBKHent = 1 then
 					Cast(Sum
 							(Case when dbo.fnFindDefaultShiftForEmp(cl.EmpRef,CL.clockdate) = -1 then (CR.rate1)/(60.00*60)